• Skip to primary navigation

 If you’re like me, you probably felt destined to a life of soft whole-wheat or soft corn tortillas for your healthy tacos.
 I had no problem ditching the idea of meat tacos.
 But, I gotta be honest.
 I grew pretty tired of soft taco shells pretty quick.

-Regardless of where this idea originated the fact was I had crunchy taco shells again!
+Regardless of where this idea originated, the fact was that I had crunchy taco shells again!
 And, not just crunchy taco shells.
-But, BAKED crunchy taco shells!
-Healthy, BAKED CRUNCHY TACO SHELLS that stand up!
-Life was is good.
+But, healthy taco shells that are baked, crispy, and stand up!
+Life is good.

 Crunchy baked taco shells tortillas on oven rack.